DanielDKing/flask-app/README.md

 # Simple flask app
-Flask app the deployed with helm on kuberenetes and monitored with prometheus.
+Flask app that deployed with helm.